NEW SITE

 If they find it interesting enough.

 As we take a child’s dictation, their printed Special Words and sentences are immediately meaningful; they make sense, spark the child’s interest, and allow them to absorb and copy reading/writing skills.
-That makes learning to read enjoyable and easy.
-So, the child likes to read and does it — a lot.
+That makes learning to read easy.
+So, the child enjoys reading and does it — a lot.
 With repeated, enjoyable practice, the child becomes an avid, skillful reader.

-But when it comes to print, many have a blind spot.
-They seem to disregard how they help infants learn to talk and feel they need to “teach” a child to read.
-So, instead of taking advantage of the child’s natural learning strategy, they analyze the act of reading take one of two traditional approaches.
-They either have the child memorize phonics and sight words, then have them practice with books virtually devoid of meaning to the child.
-Or they teach reading with specially designed books that repeat words and sentences that, while better than those used in the first method, still have less meaning than a child’s own Special Words and sentences.
+But when it comes to print, many adults have a blind spot.
+They seem to disregard how easily they help infants learn to talk and feel they need to “teach” a child to read.
+So, instead of taking advantage of the child’s natural learning strategy, they analyze the act of reading and take one of two traditional approaches.
+They either have the child memorize phonics and sight words, then have them practice using those decoding skills on books virtually devoid of meaning to the child.
+Or, they teach reading with specially designed books that repeat words and sentences that, while better than those used in the first method, still have less meaning than a child’s own Special Words and sentences.

-Both methods make learning to read more difficult than necessary.
+Both traditional methods make learning to read more difficult than necessary.
 Most children from a print-rich home or preschool environment can overcome that.
-However, children lacking a print-rich foundation will struggle.
+However, children lacking a print-rich foundation struggle.

 Those children lose confidence, fidget, complain, cry, or stubbornly resist.
 They may ultimately be diagnosed with a reading disability, and sometimes that’s true.
-However, many times that’s not the problem.
-Using this approach for many years, I’ve found only two children who couldn’t easily learn to read and write.
+However, often, that’s not the problem.
+Rather, it’s that neither of those approaches fully triggers the child’ natural learning strategy.
+(Although the basal reader approach comes closer.)
+In the many years I’ve used this more natural approach, I’ve found only two children who couldn’t easily learn to read and write.
 They also couldn’t talk, even in their home language.

 My Purpose Now